 Since 2001, USAID has provided over $370 million in assistance to 88 countries and regions to fight human trafficking.
 We integrate our counter-trafficking efforts across Bureaus and sectors in coordination with the U.S. Government interagency and multiple external stakeholders.
 USAID’s Counter-Trafficking in Persons (C-TIP) approach follows the 4Ps: Prevention of trafficking, Protection of victims and survivors, Prosecution of traffickers, and Partnerships for a strengthened response.

 In 2011, USAID adopted a C-TIP Code of Conduct that prohibits all employees, contractors, subcontractors, grantees, and subgrantees from engaging in behaviors that facilitate or support TIP.
 All Agency employees are required to take the C-TIP Code of Conduct: Accountability in Action training.
 This 45-minute online training educates Agency personnel about what trafficking is and their responsibilities under the Code to help combat it; USAID personnel can access this training via USAID University.
-USAID also developed standard operating procedures to prevent and respond to human trafficking abuses by USAID contractors, sub-contractors, assistance recipients, and sub-recipients.
+USAID also developed a standard operating procedure to prevent and respond to human trafficking abuses by USAID contractors, sub-contractors, assistance recipients, and sub-recipients.

 USAID is one of several U.S. government departments and agencies tasked with implementing C-TIP activities.
 The Agency participates in the President’s Interagency Task Force to Monitor and Combat Trafficking (PITF), a Cabinet-level entity created by the Trafficking Victims Protection Act of 2000 (TVPA) to coordinate federal efforts to combat trafficking in persons.
 The PITF meets annually and is chaired by the Secretary of State.
 USAID is also a member of the Senior Policy Operating Group to Combat Trafficking in Persons (SPOG), a quarterly interagency convening established by the 2003 Reauthorization of the TVPA to implement the vision of the PITF.